If you feel that your property's flood zone designation is incorrect, you may request a Map Amendment from FEMA.

 You should check the flood hazard on property that you own or may purchase.
 Flood Insurance Rate Maps are available at the Montgomery County Building and Codes Department offices and may be viewed by appointment.
 You can also obtain flood and flood zone information by visiting the US Government's FloodSmart website.

 Montgomery County Flood Insurance Study

-A Flood Insurance Study (FIS) is a compilation of of the flood risk data for a community.
-The FIS serves as the basis for rating flood insurance and carring out floodplain management measures.
+A Flood Insurance Study (FIS) is a compilation of the flood risk data for a community.
+The FIS serves as the basis for rating flood insurance and carrying out floodplain management measures.

 Montgomery County Floodplain Building Permit Policy